u6684258/instance-generator/README.md

 git clone ... instance-generator
 ```

-Create a virtual environment and activate it (this is not necessary but keeps
+Create a virtual environment and activate it (this step is not necessary but
-your system clean by capsulating the instance generator and its dependencies):
+keeps your system clean by capsulating the instance generator and its
+dependencies):
 ```
-python3 -m venv --prompt instance-generator-venv .venv source .venv/bin/activate
+python3 -m venv --prompt instance-generator-venv instance-generator/.venv
+source instance-generator/.venv/bin/activate
 ```
 (You can deactivate the virtual environment with `deactivate`.)